grafana/tempo/docs/sources/tempo/operations/user-configurable-overrides.md

 └── overrides.json
 ```

-This bucket is regularly polled and a copy of the limits is kept in-memory.
-When requesting the overrides for a tenant, the overrides module will now:
+Tempo regularly polls this bucket and keeps a copy of the limits in-memory.
+When requesting the overrides for a tenant, the overrides module:

-1. check this override is set in the user-configurable overrides, if so return that value
+1. Checks this override is set in the user-configurable overrides, if so return that value
-2. check if this override is set in the runtime config (configmap), if so return that value
+2. Checks if this override is set in the runtime config (configmap), if so return that value
-3. return the default value
+3. Returns the default value

 ### Supported fields